4wardEnergyResearch/SoWeiT-Connected/README.md

 The results of the project are simulation models for the design and mapping of the system components, a demonstrator for the joint use of PV via direct lines, business models and billing systems taking into account the requirements of the users as well as statements regarding the system's multipliability.

-Further information is available at the homepage of [4ward Energy Research](https://www.4wardenergy.at/en/references/soweit-connected).
+Further information about the project is available at the homepage of [4ward Energy Research GmbH](https://www.4wardenergy.at/en/references/soweit-connected).

-***Project Partner***
+- ***Project Partner***

   - Municipality of Thannhausen

   - EOS Power Solutions GmbH

   - Weizer Energie- Innovations- Zentrum GmbH

   - Energienetze Steiermark GmbH

   - 4ward Energy Research GmbH

-***Project-Duration:***  	10/2018 – 09/2021
+- ***Project-Duration:***  	10/2018 – 09/2021

-***Funding program:***  	Stadt der Zukunft - 5th Call
+- ***Funding program:***  	Stadt der Zukunft - 5th Call

-***Funding authority:*** Bundestministerium für Verhehr, Innovation und Technologie
+- ***Funding authority:*** Bundestministerium für Verhehr, Innovation und Technologie

 ## Description

-The direct line system in Thannhausen connects eight consumers with one photovoltaic system.
+The direct line system in Thannhausen connects eight consumer with one photovoltaic system.
 Each consumer is connected to the direct line system as well as to the public grid.
-The energy distribution within the direct line system happens because of the switching process of the direct lines.
-Therefore, control regime (optimizer) is needed, which is represented by the "SoWeiT_Connected_Optimierer.py" function.
-Moreover a testing function "SoWeiT_Connected_Testfunktion" which calls the optimizer and calculates the switching process for two example days based on the example data set "Testdaten.csv" is available too.
+A control regime is needed, to decide wether a consumer is connected to the direct line system or the the public grid.
+The program code the control regime is based on can be found in the function *SoWeiT_Connected_Optimierer.py*.
+A testing function *SoWeiT_Connected_Testfunktion.py* which calls the optimizer and calculates the switching process for two example days is available too.

 For normal operation, the following rules apply for the control regime:

 - First off, the consumption of the municipal buildings will be covered, only excess energy will be provided to the direct line system.
--

 - The control unit will then check the power consumption values of the users and will sort them according to an internal ranking system so that most of the PV generation can be used directly.

 - Only users whose demand can be fully satisfied by the PV generation will be connected to the direct line system and separated from the public grid.